Marcus0104/JPM-Financial-Analysis/README.md

 For example, if one were to predict 10 years worth of price movement (%), one would need to obtain at least 10 years worth of past historical data to train a Machine Learning Model well enough to predict the values well enough.
 By well enough it means not going too far off from the the actual values, as compromising on this very fact would cost alot in companies.
 We also realise that the dataset

+I have broken down the project for each of these stocks into 3 distinct segments: Data Engineering, Data Analytics and Visualisation, building the ARIMA Machine Learning Model, and finally deploying the model to predict stock price movement for each equity in the next 10 years.

 ### An Aspiring Data Scientist's Approach

 As a proficient Data Analyst solely based on experience in a generic domain, it was intuitive for me to make use of Python's Data Analytics libraries in a code-driven manner.